EGI-Federation/documentation/content/en/users/compute/orchestration/_index.md

-One of the challenges for researchers in recent years is to manage an ever increasing amount of compute and storage services, which then form ever more complex end-user applications or platforms.
+One of the challenges for researchers in recent years is to manage an ever increasing amount of compute and storage services, which then form ever more complex end user applications or platforms.

 To address this need, several cloud-based orchestrators are available that can support the creation of virtual infrastructures on top of